 Everyone Has Limits

 Stress is not necessarily bad.
 In fact, it’s required for growth.
-But we weren’t designed for constant levels of high stress.
-We need rest; we need to ebb and flow.
-Not only does an ocean’s tide approach to stress allow our bodies the rest and relaxation they need, it also allows for the mental space necessary to process and deal with life in a healthy way.
+We weren’t designed for constant levels of high stress, though.
+We need rest.
+We need to ebb and flow.
+Not only does an ocean tide approach to stress allow our bodies the rest and relaxation they need, but it also allows for the mental space necessary to process and deal with life in a healthy way.

 Is stress constant in your life, or do you get regular relief from its pressure?

-Everyone processes stress uniquely, and every person holds a different tolerance level for stress.
-Not only that, but how we handle stress and how much we can handle also varies contextually.
+Everyone processes stress uniquely, and every person has a different tolerance level for stress.
+How we handle stress and how much we can handle also varies contextually.

 My husband and I provide perfect examples of this reality.
 I don’t handle chronic stress well and need lots of rest after a stressful event or situation.
 I also don’t do well with thinking quickly and making a lot of quick decisions, especially with people watching and waiting.

 My husband is the opposite.
-He is energized being around other people and pushing through challenges, and he has an amazing ability to think quickly and act efficiently.
+He is energized being around other people and pushing through challenges.
+He has an amazing ability to think quickly and act efficiently.
 In fact, he thrives under pressure.

-My husband struggles recognizing his limits because he, like many high-achievers, doesn’t like admitting he has them.
-I usually recognize the signs before he does, though he’s improved in this area over the years.
+My husband struggles recognizing his limits because he, like many high achievers, doesn’t like admitting he has them.
+I usually recognize the signs in him before he does.

 Regardless of whether limits come quickly or seem higher than most people’s, there are always signs indicating their existence.
 Learning to recognize those signs can prevent you from speeding down life’s highway at a reckless pace.